Anderson duality of topological modular forms and its differential-geometric manifestations: Conjectures on vertex operator algebras and

 We note here that a three-dimensional invertible theory whose deformation class corresponds to the generator $1 \in \Z \simeq (I_\Z \MSpin)^4(\pt)$ was given as an element of the differential Anderson dual of the spin bordism group in \cite[Example 4.69]{Yamashita:2021cao}. }

 {Moreover, there is a map

 which exhibits the left hand side as a connective cover of the right hand side \cite[Proposition C.5]{TachikawaYamashita}.
-This means that the space $\Z \times BO \langle 0, \ldots, 4 \rangle$, which mathematically classifies the degree and the twist of $\TMF$, can be used as a classifying {\it space} of the anomaly of SQFTs in our context. }
+This means that the space $\Z \times BO \langle 0, \ldots, 4 \rangle$, which mathematically classifies the degree and the twist of $\TMF$, can be used as a classifying {\it space} of the anomaly of SQFTs in our context. } Before proceeding, we note that there have been mathematical works that seek to implement this proposal to various degrees, e.g.~\cite{Cheung,berwickevans2023field}.

 We now consider a family of SQFTs with symmetry $G$.
 In view of the comments above, an anomaly of such a theory is specified by a map